gitlabhq/gitlabhq/doc/development/doc_styleguide.md

 ## Text

 - Split up long lines, this makes it much easier to review and edit.
-Only double line breaks are shown as a full line break in GitLab markdown.
+Only double line breaks are shown as a full line break in [GitLab markdown][gfm].
   80-100 characters is a good line length
 - Make sure that the documentation is added in the correct directory and that there's a link to it somewhere useful
 - Do not duplicate information
 - Be brief and clear
-- Whenever it applies, add documents in alphabetical order
+- Unless there's a logical reason not to, add documents in alphabetical order
 - Write in US English
 - Use [single spaces][] instead of double spaces